SharkSnack/shiren-4/content/system/wanderer-rescue.md

 This can be an excellent way to obtain rare items.

 - You can only enter dungeons you've been to before, and only as deep as your personal best depth.
+- If you enter the same dungeon you collapsed in, you can only go as deep as the floor you collapsed on.
 - You can't request a rescue if you collapse.

 # Rescuing